 City of Elk River Selected for a Hometown Solar Grant and Hometown Wind Power

 Elk River City Hall is now home to a 5 kW solar installation and a 160 kW wind turbine!
-The Minnesota Municipal Power Agency (MMPA) has chosen the City of Elk River to receive a Hometown Solar Grant, which will fund the implementation of a 5 kW solar installation at city hall.
+The Minnesota Municipal Power Agency (MMPA) has chosen chosen Elk River for these grant programs to bring renewable energy demonstration sites to our city.
 The purpose of the Hometown Solar Grant program is to provide our community with an educational asset to teach people how sunlight is converted into electricity and the unique characteristics of solar power.
 In the grant application, city and Elk River Municipal Utilities (ERMU) staff explained why city hall was a great location for a solar installation, aligning with this program’s goals, but also broadening the sustainability goals already in place here as Minnesota’s designated Energy City.